-Computer simulation on the other hand face the challenge of defining clusters unequivocally, also in developing algorithms to sample rare events.
-Monte Carlo (MC) studies of nucleation events on hard spherocylinders of two different aspect ratios are performed \cite{cutodijk, cutoroijdijk}, where nucleation, growth as well as spinodal kinetics is reported depending on the degree of supersaturation.
-For a higher aspect ratio of molecules, ellipsoidal nematic cluster was formed with homogeneous director configuration, that eventually spanned the system size.
-More recently in MC simulations, spherical nanodroplets with radial hedgehog defect accompanied by a Saturn-ring at the core, bipolar pole-centered {\it boojum} defects and uniform field structure has been reported \cite{pehuguorpab}.
-It is worth mentioning that kinetic pathways obtained through MC technique can be misleading, as the algorithm samples the Gibbs distribution in equilibrium without an insight of a definite route to equilibrium when perturbed.
-Slower growth rate following a diffusive kinetics are reported in molecular dynamics (MD) simulation and experiment \cite{brakrazum,chehamshe}.
-Contemporary studies on MD examined morphology of freely suspended aspherical nanodroplets \cite{varibezan}.
-Though MD provides a more well defined temporal route than the MC technique, nematic ordering is often best discussed through coarse-grained methods.
-Nonetheless, a top-down approach from a mesoscopic theory to nanoscale {\it is amazingly good even on the nano-range} \cite{varibezan}, while a scale invariant form of the dynamical equations can be constructed, thus allowing the applicability of equations from astrophysical scales (e.g. Kibble-Zurek mechanism \cite{kibble,zurek}) down to nanoscales, when the phenomenological parameters of the theory can be identified.
+Computer simulations have traditionally played an important role in the development of an understanding of the kinetics of nucleation and growth.
+Computer simulations of nucleation processes have to address problems in defining the droplets unambiguously and in developing algorithms to sample rare events.
+Monte Carlo (MC) studies of hard spherocylinders have been performed, where ellipsoidal clusters with homogeneous director orientation are nucleated\cite{cutodijk,cutoroijdijk}.
+More recently, spherical nanodroplets with a radial hedgehog defect, accompanied by a Saturn-ring at the core and bipolar pole-centered boojum defects with uniform field structure have been reported\cite{pehuguorpab}.
+It is worth mentioning that kinetic pathways in MC simulations can be misleading, as the algorithm samples the Gibbs distribution in equilibrium without obeying the natural dynamics of the system.
+Slower growth following a diffusive kinetics are reported in molecular dynamics (MD) simulation and experiments\cite{brakrazum,chehamshe}.
+Recent studies have examined the morphology of freely suspended aspherical nanodroplets\cite{varibezan}.
+Although MD provides a comparatively well-defined temporal evolution than MC, nematic ordering is often best discussed using coarse-grained methods for which a top-down approach works very well\cite{varibezan} due to the scale invariance of the dynamical equations, allowing its applicability from astrophysical scales, {\it e.g.} the Kibble-Zurek mechanism\cite{kibble,zurek}, down to nanoscales.
+We use this approach in our work.